 For some people, alternative medicine is another treatment option for anxiety.

 The research on herbal and botanical medicine for anxiety is much more limited than traditional medicine.
-However, a from 2010 did find that both nutritional and herbal supplementation may be worthwhile therapies for anxiety.
+However, a

 There’s strong evidence for the effectiveness of supplements containing passionflower, kava, L-lysine, and L-arginine.